AMULET — Takrut Necklace with Phra Pidta (Luang Phor Koon Lineage)

 A sacred pairing of concealment and endurance.

-This necklace unites the Phra Pidta Uttamo Yan Yung amulet with a consecrated takrud scroll, amplifying two of Luang Phor Koon’s most iconic protections.
+This necklace unites the Phra Pidta Uttamo Yan Yung amulet with a consecrated takrut scroll, amplifying two of Luang Phor Koon’s most iconic protections.

-The Phra Pidta, or “closed eyes Buddha,” is revered as a shield against misfortune, danger, and negative influence, while opening the path to prosperity and success.
-This casting comes from Wat Banrai, consecrated under Luang Phor Koon’s lineage.
+The Phra Pidta, or “closed eyes Buddha,” is revered as a shield against danger, misfortune, and negative influence, while opening the path to prosperity and spiritual success.
+Cast and consecrated in the lineage of Luang Phor Koon at Wat Banrai, it embodies concealment as protection and stillness as power.

-The necklace also carries a takrud — a tubular scroll amulet etched with yantra script and mantra.
-Traditionally worn by warriors, monks, and devotees for invulnerability, the takrud is believed to create a field of resilience, blocking harm, absorbing misfortune, and amplifying inner strength.
-Each syllable and line inscribed functions less as “text” and more as a living vibration, invoking protection, authority, and spiritual endurance.
-Together, these two forces embody layered defense: the concealment and shielding of Phra Pidta, magnified by the raw endurance of the takrud.
+The takrut, a tubular scroll etched with yantra script and mantra, carries a legacy of invulnerability.
+Traditionally worn by warriors, monks, and devotees, it is believed to create a field of resilience — blocking harm, absorbing misfortune, and amplifying inner strength.
+Its inscriptions function less as text and more as vibration, invoking authority, endurance, and protective force.

 Details